SeSa-1988/django-docker-starter/README.md

 # Template for new Docker + Django + Postgres + Tailwind Projects

 Basic structure of a new docker + django + postgresql + tailwind project.
-The goal is to provide a comfortable starting point for new projects.
+The goal is to provide a comfortable starting point for new projects with this tech stack.

-Its based on this: https://github.com/docker/awesome-compose/tree/master/official-documentation-samples/django/
+Its based on this: https://github.com/docker/awesome-compose/tree/master/official-documentation-samples/django/ *(It didnt work for me)*

-WARNING:
+**WARNING:**
 This is only a dev environment.
 A production ready version is going to follow.
 Since i am still learning, there might be configuration errors.
+Use at your own risk.

 ## Getting Started